CCurl/c3/README.md

 - Apple: I do not have an Apple, so I cannot build for Apples
   - But c3 is minimal enough that it should be easy to port to an Apple system
 - Arduino: there is a c3.ino file

+## Arduino boards:
 - I use the Arduino IDE v2.0
+- File `c3.h` controls parameters for the target board
 - Edit the section where isBOARD is defined to set the configuration for the board
-  - For the RPI Pico and Teensy 4.0, I use:
+- For the RPI Pico and Teensy 4.x, I use:
-    - CODE_SZ:   64K
+  - CODE_SZ:   64*1024
-    - VARS_SZ:   96K
+  - VARS_SZ:   96*1024
-    - STK_SZ:    32
+  - STK_SZ:    128
-    - LSTK_SZ:   30
+  - LSTK_SZ:     3*25  // 25 nested loops
-    - REGS_SZ;  100
+  - REGS_SZ;    10*25  // 25 nested +REGS
+  - TIB_SZ;    128
-    - NAME_LEN:  13
+  - NAME_LEN:   17
+- For the RPI Pico:
+  - Use the arduino-pico from earlephilhower (https://github.com/earlephilhower/arduino-pico)
+  - Use `#define _PicoFS_` to include support for LittleFS
+- For the Teensy-4.x:
+  - Use `#define _TeensyFS_` to include support for LittleFS

 ## c3 Opcode / Word reference